3246251196/adtools_testing/README.md

 This is important wrt. to the "modifications" made above, since they may become out of date!

 To add a test:
-Just create a directory under tests with a Makefile with an "all" target.
+Just create a directory under tests with a Makefile with an "all" target and a "clean" target.
 Variables are exported in the parent makefile (the one under tests, which include some useful variables if needed).